prowebber/pure_image/README.md

 |   |-- Value of 0 indicates the pixel is lighter than the average grayscale value
 3. Rotate the image so the darkest size is on the bottom right and lightest side is top left
 |   |-- This helps catch similar images that are flipped or rotated
+|   |-- Convert the image from greyscale to only black or white values
+|   |-- Rotate the image
 4. Compute the bits
+|-- Resize the hash image to 8px x 8px so the total pixels is exactly 64
-|-- Visit each pixel (since it has been rotated) and get the boolean grayscale value
+|-- Visit each pixel (since it has been rotated they may be different) and get the boolean grayscale value
+|-- Assign black pixels to 1 and white pixels to 0
-|-- Create a string of the boolean grayscale values (this is the bit string)
+|-- Build the binary string of 0 and 1 values
+5. Generate the hashes
+|-- Record the binary string hash
+|-- Record the Decimal/BigInt value of the binary string
+|-- Record the hex value of the binary string
 ```